Source: http://www.stephen-knapp.com/tilak_why_wear_it.htm

 candana.

-sins.
 Sinful thoughts do not arise in his mind.
-He attains the
+He

 the goddess of fortune’s husband.
 When his spiritual knowledge is

-perfect he attains the liberation of meeting Lord Visnu.
-He does
+he attains the liberation of meeting Lord Visnu.
+He

 the world of birth and death.